ian-derrington/general/gpt_info_and_links.md

 - Provide several examples to ground it.
   -  Good to evaluate this and see if input examples give expected scores.
 Modify the prompt if it isn't.
-  -
+- Consider prompt versioning to keep track of outputs more easily.
+- Breag prompts into smaller prompts
-Chain of Thought Prompting:
+- Chain of Thought Prompting
+- Generate many outputs and pick final one or use LLM to pick best one.
+[Self consistency technique](https://arxiv.org/pdf/2203.11171.pdf)

 ### Links
 - ‼️ [Prompt Engineering by Lillian Wang](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/)